Stedoss/ossapi/docs/creating-a-client.rst

 When you create the application, it will show you a client id and secret.
 Take note of these two values.

-With this information in hand, we're ready to instantiate an :class:`~ossapi.ossapiv2.Ossapi` instance:
+With this information in hand, we're ready to create an :class:`~ossapi.ossapiv2.Ossapi` instance:

 .. code-block:: python